vanine6/getdata007-project/CodeBook.md

-# CodeBook for the Coursera getdata-007 Course Project
+## CodeBook for the Coursera getdata-007 Course Project

-## Dataset Direct
+### Dataset Directory for the Script

-The run_analysis function receive as parameter the base directory where the files are organized in the same structure as supplied for the course project.
+The **run_analysis** function receives as a parameter the base directory where the files are organized in the same structure as supplied for the course project.
 This means that run_analysis expects to receive the following structure:

-* <base directory>
+* base directory
   * test
     * subject-test.txt
     * X_test.txt